To ArtMusicDance.com Menu

 O. What is the definition of "oddity" when referring to Document A?

-In Document A "oddities" refers to simple unexpected occurrences that include prime numbers, Fibonacci sequence, perfect numbers, Pythagorean triplet and other similar numbers.
-One could write countless unique equations to fit every irrational or random number and call it an oddity.
-This force to fit technique is not used in Document A. It is important to be simple as there are infinite equations that can be made to fit the many constants.
-It is however difficult to find oddities using only the prime numbers etc. All the oddities found in Document A are simple.
-No equations or algorithms are used to find the oddities.
+In Document A "oddities" refers to simple unexpected occurrences that include prime numbers, Fibonacci sequence, perfect numbers, Pythagorean triplet etc. One could write countless unique equations to fit every irrational or random number and call it an oddity.
+This force to fit technique is not used in Document A. It is important to find simple oddities as there are limits to simplicity like counting, adding, subtracting and multiplying.
+Complexity has not limits.
+I suspect it is more difficult to numerate simple oddities as opposed to complex ones as complexity allows you an unlimited course of action.
+All the oddities found in Document A are of the simple type.
+No complex equations, complex algorithms or complex formulas are used to find the oddities.
 Perhaps natural rather than contrived may be a way to describe the 19 or so oddities in the webpage.

 One oddity may be noteworthy but additional oddities make it significant.
 The more oddities the more noteworthy and significant it is.
 The 19 or more oddities in Document A is enough evidence to conclude that a powerful intelligence namely God numerated pi.

 By the way one equation that many mathematicians would agree is an oddity is e^(i*pi)=1.
-To further clarify, I use "oddity" with the same meaning.
+To further clarify, I use "oddity" with a similar meaning.

 Comment: